Antech Imaging Services (AIS) is a telemedicine company based in the USA but with internet support to practices world wide.

 1. Curriculum vitae of the Applicant and Supervisor, containing details of academic qualifications and a list of appointments and other merits,

-2. A statement giving details as to how the award of a Educational Scholarship would improve veterinary diagnostic imaging at their veterinary faculty,
+2. A statement giving details as to how the award of an Educational Scholarship would improve veterinary diagnostic imaging at their veterinary faculty,

-3. Details of the facilities and personnel of the host institution (where the education is to be done),
+3. Details of the facilities and personnel of the host institution (where the education is to be hosted),

 4. Costs of travel and accommodation to be paid by the Educational Scholarship,